jneem/sweeper/docs/sweep.typ

 domain contains $y$).
-This seems weaker than finding all the intersections (for example, because if you find all intersections you can use them to produce a completely ordered family of sweep-lines), but in fact they're more-or-less equivalent: given weakly-ordered sweep-lines, you can perturb the lines so that your previously-weak order becomes a real order:
+This seems weaker than finding all the intersections (for example, because if you find all intersections you can use them to produce a completely ordered family of sweep-lines), but in fact they're more-or-less equivalent: given weakly-ordered sweep-lines, you can perturb the lines so that your weak order becomes the real order of the perturbed lines.

 #lemma[
 If $(alpha^1, ..., alpha^m)$ is $epsilon$-ordered at $y$ then there exist $x^1 <= ... <= x^m$ such that
 $alpha_(-,epsilon)^i (y) <= x^i <= alpha_(+,epsilon)^i (y)$ for all $i$.
-]
+]<lem-horizontal-realization>

 #proof[
 Define $x^i = max_(j <= i) alpha_(-,epsilon)^j (y)$.